• Skip to primary navigation

 Their purpose was to be kept near the entrance of the home in order to let the eight virtues pass through.

-As a testament to his horticultural piety in 18th century Italy, Raimondo di Sangro was named after a genus of tulips in honor of him.
+As a testament to its horticultural piety in 18th century Italy, Raimondo di Sangro…

 Named after its wavy stripes on the leaves, it is commonly called the wavy leaf.